jonaskuske/smoothscroll-anchor-polyfill/README.md

 ```

 #### 1b.
 Using `font-family` as workaround
-You can specify the property as the name of a custom font family, your actual fonts will still work the way they should.
+Alternatively, you can specify the property as the name of a custom font family.
+Your actual fonts will still work the way they should (plus, you can simply declare actual fonts on `body`).
 Unlike inline styles, this allows you to use normal CSS features like media queries.
 The following only enables smooth scroll on desktop devices, for example:
 ```html
 <style>
   html {